 Milnacipran hydrochloride is a selective serotonin and norepinephrine reuptake inhibitor (SNRI) similar to antidepressants and drugs to treat other psychiatric disorders.
-Antidepressants increased the risk compared to placebo of suicidal thinking and behavior in children, adolescents, and young adults in short-term studies with major depressive disorder (MDD) and other psychiatric disorders.
-Short term studies did not show an increase in the risk of suicidality with antidepressants compared to placebo in adults beyond age 24, and there was a reduction in risk with antidepressants compared to placebo in adults aged 65 and older.
+Antidepressants increased the risk compared with placebo of suicidal thinking and behavior in children, adolescents, and young adults in short-term studies with major depressive disorder (MDD) and other psychiatric disorders.
+Short term studies did not show an increase in the risk of suicidality with antidepressants compared to placebo in adults beyond age 24 years, and there was a reduction in risk with antidepressants compared to placebo in adults aged 65 or older.
 This risk must be balanced with the clinical need.
 Monitor patients closely for clinical worsening, suicidality, or unusual changes in behavior.
 Families and caregivers should be advised of the need for close observation and communication with the prescriber.
 Milnacipran hydrochloride is not approved for treatment of MDD or for use in pediatric patients .

 Commonly used brand name(s)

 Therapeutic Class: Central Nervous System Agent

 Pharmacologic Class: Serotonin/Norepinephrine Reuptake Inhibitor

 Uses For Savella

 Milnacipran is used to treat a condition called fibromyalgia, which causes muscle pain and stiffness.